 Should a child need more specialised support in managing their emotional wellbeing and mental health, a referral can be placed through to the Children and Young People's Emotional Wellbeing Hub.
 This is done jointly with parents if appropriate.
-This academic year we have supported one family with accessing this service.
+This academic year we have supported three families with accessing this service.

-Should we need more support with strategies to use in school, we engage outside services such as County Inclusive Support Services (CISS) and apply for acceptance on to their core offer for children at risk of exclusion or school refusal.
+Should we need more support with strategies to use in school, we engage outside services such as Specialist Education Services (SES) and apply for acceptance on to their core offer for children at risk of exclusion or school refusal.
 This year we have had one child supported on the Core Caseload for severe SEMH needs.
 A further 3 children were supported through the traded Annual Package.